Hafizah/Trend-Analysis-using-MySQL/README.md

 To analyze the trend of the traffic source analysis.

 ## Dataset
 The dataset used in this analysis was created using Excel and transformed into sql file format using [Sqlizer](https://sqlizer.io).
 The dataset consists of 40 rows and 6 columns and imitate e-commerce site sessions in October, 2020.
+The image below shows the codes needed to create a table in MySQL.

 ![table_creation](https://github.com/Hafizah/Trend-Analysis-using-MySQL/blob/main/Images/table%20creation.jpg)

-Definition of "a session"
+You will see the word "session" used frequently in the analysis.
+Google Analytics defines the word "session" as the following.

 > a group of user interactions with your website that take place within a given time frame.
 For example a single session can contain multiple page views, events, social interactions, and ecommerce transactions.

 Variable | Description